AzdiarGazder/mtexTools/README.md

 ## C
+- [**calcEaring**](https://github.com/AzdiarGazder/mtexTools/tree/main/calcEaring): This function calculates the height (h) at each peripheral position of a cup drawn from a polycrystalline bcc metal sheet.
+In the analytical treatment, the polycrystalline sheet is assumed to be an aggregate of single crystals (grains) with various orientations.
+In the original paper, an orientation distribution function (ODF) contructed from texture data was used to calculate the weight of each single crystal.
+In this function, ebsd or grain data can be used.
+For ebsd data, an ODF is first calculated.
+Following that, there are 2 options: (1) Calculate ODF components & volume fractions using MTEX-default functions, or (2) Calculate the volume fractions of a discretised ODF.
+For both options, the volume fraction is used as the weight.
+Alternatively, for grain data, weights are computed using the grain area fraction.
+The ear may be calculated crystallographically by considering both, restricted glide and pencil glide; with the former returning better predictions in the original paper.

 - [**calcGrainsFFT**](https://github.com/AzdiarGazder/mtexTools/tree/main/calcGrainsFFT): Returns the Fast Fourier Transforms (FFTs) of individual grains.
 The FFTs are calculated after padding each grayscale/binary grain map to its nearest square.
 The FFTs from grayscale and binary data are returned in grid format within the 'grains.prop.fftGray' and 'grains.prop.fftBinary' structure variables.

 - [**calcModelTexture**](https://github.com/AzdiarGazder/mtexTools/tree/main/calcModelTexture): Returns a model ODF based on a user specified number of ideal orientations used as seeds.